Luexks/reassembly_modding_by_example/src/barrage_frag.md

 1. Rotate the fragment 90° counterclockwise.
 2. Almost instantly travel some distance left.
 3. Almost instantly travel a random distance in between no distance and double the distance travelled from the point of firing, using `rangeStdDev` to do so.
 This stage also has a greater-than-one `roundsPerBurst` to make a more bullet dense artillery barrage effect.
 4. The actual, visible bullet, now fired along a line.
+This stage also has a small `rangeStdDev` value of 10 to make it look more natural.

 <img src="./diagrams/frag_barrage_diagram.png" alt="Frag Barrage Diagram" width="400" height="auto">